Rat agility: Jumping course

-One of the typical obstacles you may find on a course is the jumping fence, a vertical barrier the rat crawls over (it rarely jumps over them despite the name).
+One of the typical obstacles typically encountered on a course is the jumping fence, a vertical barrier the rat crawls over (it rarely jumps over them despite the name).
 The A-fence or ramp is a simple up and down obstacle.
-The slalom fence or weaving poles consists of a series of vertical sticks the rat has to navigate through.
+The slalom fence or weaving poles consists of a series of vertical sticks that the rat must navigate through.
 A balance fence is a narrow strip or some kind of suspended walkway.
-Rats don't like the ground to move so they need to trust the driver to be able to pass it.
-Another obstacle is the tunnel, the problem is to prevent the rat from taking a break in the middle of the tunnel.
-The seesaw also plays on the trust in the driver.
-The rat needs to dare to walk over it.
-It is also important that the rat doesn't turn and run back when it flips over.
+Rats dislike floors that move, so they must trust the driver to be able to pass it.
+Another common obstacle is the tunnel, which the rat must navigate through without stopping.
+The seesaw obstacle also plays on the trust in the driver, as the rat must reach the other side without losing its nerve or running back when the seesaw flips over.
 The up-and-down-fence is similar to the slalom fence, but vertical instead of horizontal.
-The rat has to go up and down over and under the sticks.
-Although some other versions also exist, but these are the most common.
+The rat is required to go up and down over and under the sticks.

+In addition to the standard array listed above, other versions of the obstacle course also exist.

 Guidance

-In the sport it is the communication between the rat and the owner that is important, as you are not allowed to touch the rat and have to rely on visual and auditory signals.
-Rats are suitable for agility as they like a challenge and it's a great way to activate and bond with your pet.
+In the sport it is the communication between the rat and the owner that is important, as the driver is not permitted to touch the rat, and must to rely on visual and auditory signals.
+Rats are suitable for agility due to their love of challenges and for the competition's ability to improve the animal's bond with its driver.